signaturescience/metscale/scripts/README.md

 ```
 The default path for `db_folder` is the `~/metscale/scripts/databases/` directory, but feel free to choose any location you like.

-Under `[db_source_format]` we point to the database file.
+Under `[db_source_format]`, we point to the database file.
 This has already been entered for the example database, but for a real database you could either add a line below the example, or replace the example entirely.
 You may name your database anything you like.
+Inside the the parentheses, the first position indicates that the file is tab-delimited, the second position denotes the zero-indexed column in the file that contains the taxids, and the third position reports the number of lines in the header before the rows with the taxids begin.
+These fields of information must be updated to correspond to your database file when adding a new database.

-Under `[db_source_formats]` we specify the `first_col` format which corresponds to the requirements we listed [above](#Database-Format).
+Under `[db_source_formats]`, we specify the `first_col` format which corresponds to the format requirements we listed [above](#Database-Format).
+This will tell the DQT what format to expect your new database file to follow.
 Then we add a binary operator `0` or `1` to determine whether or not to add the database during the import step (our next step).
-Go ahead and change the `0` to a `1`.
+Go ahead and change the `0` to a `1`, with `1` indicating that the database should be imported and `0` meaning that it should not.
 When you add your own database make sure the name here matches the name under `[db_source_files]`.

 ### Inspection and Import
-Now that we have included all our information in the config file we will check to verify the DQT recognizes our new database.
+Now that we have included all our information in the config file, we will check to verify the DQT recognizes our new database.
 We will run the inspection flag `-CMO` to do this.
 ```
 (metscale) :~$ cd metscale/scripts
 (metscale) :~$ python3 query_tool.py -CMO